 This is where things get a bit more complicated.
-If you’re considering a unit in a new development, you will want to consider subscribing to Marketproof’s subscription service, Marketproof New Development.
-Marketproof New Development is the only site where you will find information about all the units in new condos, such as 1 Wall Street.
+If you’re considering a unit in a new development, you will want to consider subscribing to Marketproof New Development.
+Marketproof New Development is the only site where you will find information about all the units in new condos, such as One Wall Street.

-Other sites will just show you the condos the developer is advertising at that moment.
-Marketproof New Development shows you the details of past sales as well as a new building’s shadow inventory, or the available apartments the developer is not currently advertising.
-It also shows you comparable past sales so that you can strike the best possible deal.
+Additionally, Marketproof New Development shows you the details of past sales as well as a new building’s shadow inventory, or the available apartments the developer is not currently listing.

-If you want to determine the BBL of a specific unit, simply click on the Units tab right next to the home/overview tab.
+If you want to determine the BBL of a specific unit, click on the Units tab.
 There, you should be able to find any specific unit in the building.